 My number one tip for anyone even a little bit interested in breastfeeding is to pop along to a breastfeeding support group before your baby is born.

 The last trimester of pregnancy is a time when you'll probably be feeling very excited and perhaps a little bit anxious about finally meeting your little one.
 It's also a time when you might notice that you're slowing down a little and starting to 'nest'.
 This is the ideal time to start seeking out your support network.

-Attending a Cuidiú, Friends of Breastfeeding, La Leche League or Public Health Nurse-led Breastfeeding Group, and chatting to mothers who attend, will give you a great insight in to local hospital practices and you'll gain lots of confidence about your journey ahead..
-It's also a great place to find out where to access good, practical online support.
+Attending an in-person Breastfeeding Support Group, such as those offered by Cuidiú, Friends of Breastfeeding, La Leche League or the HSE, will give you great insight in to local hospital practices and the particular issues facing breastfeeding mothers in your area You'll also gain lots of confidence about your journey ahead.
+These groups are also a great place to find out where to access good, practical online support.
 There will be lots of happy breastfeeding mothers and babies with positive breastfeeding stories.
 And, in case you need just one more reason to attend, there's usually some yummy cakes on offer too.

 Breastfeeding Support in Galway & mayo

 There are many breastfeeding support options available in Galway and Mayo.
 To find out where your nearest mother-to-mother or peer-to-peer support group is, click on the following links and select your location.